-When it comes to luxury, restaurant, hotels, and tour operators around the world increasingly improve their services to provide their customers unique experiences.
+When it comes to luxury, restaurants, hotels, and tour operators around the world increasingly improve their services to provide their customers with unique experiences.
 But what exactly defines Luxury Travel?

 So, how do you define luxury travel?
 One traveler’s luxury is another’s ordinary, and this means people's perspectives of what makes travel luxurious can vary a lot.
 For some travelers, white-glove service and a private butler are mandatory, while for others luxury is a bed with a breath-taking view over a beach, or even an escape to an isolated place, far from the busy and noisy cities.

 Most of us associate luxury with something expensive, but you don't actually need to break the bank to get access to five-star treatment.
 The trick is to find a travel destination that provides luxury holidays possibilities and, at the same time, offers great value deals.
 Don't get me wrong, I'm not saying it's cheap.
 Cheap has a strong connotation with low quality and that is definitely not what you will find at most travel destinations.
 Portugal, for example, is a country where you can find great deals.
 You pay a fair price for a great service, or product, with excellent quality standards, or in other words, you’ll get great value for money.